lucifer1004/DocumenterTypst.jl/assets/documenter.typ

   }

   // Code block rendering: support codly, builtin, or custom engines
-  // Step 1: Initialize codly if needed (must be at top level)
+  // Initialize codly if needed (must be at top level)
   show: if cfg.codeblock-engine == "codly" {
     codly-init.with()
   } else {
     it => it
   }

-  // Step 2: Configure codly if it's the selected engine if cfg.codeblock-engine == "codly" {
+  // Configure codly if it's the selected engine if cfg.codeblock-engine == "codly" {
     // Build default configuration
     let default-codly-config = (